arokem/python-matlab-bridge/README.md

 A python interface to call out to [Matlab(R)](http://mathworks.com).
 Original implementation by [Max Jaderberg](http://www.maxjaderberg.com/).

-This implementation also includes an [ipython](http://ipython.org) matlab_magic extension, which provides a much simplified interface for weaving python and Matlab code together (requires ipython > 0.13).
+This implementation also includes an [IPython](http://ipython.org) `matlab_magic` extension, which provides a simple interface for weaving python and Matlab code together (requires ipython > 0.13).

-***AT PRESENT THIS DOES NOT WORK ON WINDOWS; BETA TESTERS WANTED ***
+***AT PRESENT THIS DOES NOT WORK ON WINDOWS***

-## Usage

-For examples, check out the `.ipynb` files

 ## Installation

 Pymatbridge communicates with Matlab using zeromq.
 So before installing pymatbridge you must have [zmq](http://zeromq.org/intro:get-the-software) library and [pyzmq](http://zeromq.org/bindings:python) installed on your machine.
 If you intend to use the Matlab magic extension, you'll also need [IPython](http://ipython.org/install.html).
 To make pymatbridge work properly, please follow the following steps.

 ### Install zmq library
 Please refer to the [official guide](http://zeromq.org/intro:get-the-software) on how to